holadepo/docs/software/upgrade-astronomer.md

 ### Upgrading to 0.30

+ > **Note:** In order to upgrade to 0.30, You should be at least on astronomer version 0.29.0.
+Please do not upgrade to 0.30 directly.

 #### Running the 0.30 upgrade script with --no-hook

 Using the `--no-hook` flag in [Step 7](#step-7-run-astronomers-upgrade-script) results in the upgrade script skipping a necessary database migration job.
 Because of this, you should not specify this flag when running the upgrade script.